Max B

+Charley Wingate (born May 21, 1978), better known by his stage name Max B (short for Max Biggaveli), is an American rapper, singer, and songwriter from Harlem, New York.
+He is best known for his solo Public Domain and Million Dollar Baby series of mixtapes.
+He coined the term "wavy" as a slang in popular lexicon, originating the wave movement in hip-hop.
+Released from federal prison on November 9, 2025 after serving sixteen years, he returned to music and scored his first career number-one single with "Ever Since U Left Me (I Went Deaf)" with French Montana, which reached number one on Billboard Rhythmic Airplay and Mediabase Rhythmic Radio in 2026.
+He also appeared on "Minks in Miami" with Rick Ross and French Montana, which reached number one on Billboard Mainstream R&B/Hip-Hop Airplay, giving him two number-one records on two different Billboard charts in 2026.

 He made his mixtape debut in 2006, and signed a recording deal with fellow Harlem-based rapper Jim Jones' label/group ByrdGang.
 Following a streak of financial and ethical grievances, Max B parted ways with Jones in 2008.
 The two became embroiled in a bitter feud which pitted Jones and his associates on one side, and Max B and his affiliates on the other.
 Max B is closely associated with producer Dame Grease, and fellow rapper French Montana where the two collaborated on the Coke Wave mixtape series.

-In mid 2009, he was sentenced to 75 years in prison on conspiracy charges pertaining to armed robbery, kidnapping, aggravated assault and felony murder.
-While in prison, he secured a deal with Amalgam Digital to publish his debut album Vigilante Season which was released in 2011.
+In mid-2009, he was sentenced to 75 years in prison on conspiracy charges pertaining to armed robbery, kidnapping, aggravated assault and felony murder.
+He secured a 3-album deal with Amalgam Digital which published his debut album Vigilante Season in 2011.
 On September 16, 2016, it was announced that Max B took a 20-year plea bargain for aggravated manslaughter.
+He was released from prison on November 9, 2025.